TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 #### Instances and Traffic

-Heroku works by giving you virtual "Dynos" which run your app.
-Basically, one dyno means one instance of your application running at one time.
-That's sort of like having a single computer run your app, like you do on Localhost.
-Multiple dynos is like having several copies of your app running simultaneously, which allows you to handle more traffic.
+Heroku works by giving you virtual "Dynos" which run your app.<span id="dyno-knowledge-check"> Basically, one dyno means one instance of your application running at one time.
+That's sort of like having a single computer run your app, like you do on Localhost.</span> Multiple dynos is like having several copies of your app running simultaneously, which allows you to handle more traffic.
 The cool thing about Rails is that you can always fire up more instances of your application if you start getting too much traffic and users start having to wait for their requests to be filled.

 For most of your apps, one dyno is plenty enough.
 You can support a lot of traffic using just a single dyno, and Heroku gives you your first one for free.
 Unfortunately, if you don't visit your app for a while, Heroku will "shut down" the dyno and basically stop running your app continuously.
 They don't want to waste resources supporting the thousands of apps that no one visits.

 This means that, the first time someone visits your site in a while, it will take 30-40 seconds to "fire up" a dyno with your app on it.
 There are a couple solutions to this -- you can pay for an additional dyno, in which case Heroku will never idle any of your dynos, or you can set up another service to periodically ping your application (e.g. NewRelic, see below).

-Heroku lets you do your application management either from the command line (using the "Heroku CLI" set of commands) or by going to their website and clicking around.
-Pretty much all the functions are available in both places, which is handy.
+<span id="management-knowledge-check">Heroku lets you do your application management either from the command line (using the "Heroku CLI" set of commands) or by going to their website and clicking around.</span>  Pretty much all the functions are available in both places, which is handy.

 #### Domains and Naming